skip to main content

 Mr Zelensky landed at Dublin Airport for his first official visit to Ireland shortly before 11pm on Monday night.

-It is understood that crew on board the Naval vessel LÉ William Butler Yeats spotted several unidentified drones which were not for civilian use, north of Dublin.
+Crew on board the Irish naval vessel LÉ William Butler Yeats spotted several unidentified drones north of Dublin around the same time.

 The Irish Aviation Authority (IAA) had implemented a no-fly zone for drones over and around Dublin to coincide with Mr Zelensky's visit.